 If you are going to be guests, make sure that your hosts are aware of any accommodations your child may need.
 Explain that you may step out to take some breaks or even leave early if necessary.
 Come up with a plan for how you’ll know when your child needs a break.
 Use a signal for how they’re feeling or check-in at intervals.
 Pack their favorite sensory tools or something familiar from home.
 Your child will be more at ease if their environment is prepared ahead of time.

-Play Outside: Take a break and go outside during the holiday visit.
-Often parents don't want to miss the social time indoors but this is frequently at the cost of a meltdown or frustrated child.
-Go outdoor with your child at intervals.
-It will allow you to stay longer and enjoy the holiday better.
+Take a break and go outside during the holiday visit.
+Often parents don't want to miss the social time indoors but the price to pay is often a meltdown or a frustrated child.
+Spending time outdoors with your child, or even just away from the crowd, will allow you all to enjoy the visit for longer.

 Your extended family and friends may not fully understand how your family needs to navigate holidays or that it can be a very isolating experience for you.
 Find others who are going through the same thing.
 Building a support system of parents who understand the stresses you are going through during the holiday season can make a huge difference.
 And, if you find family or friends who try to give you suggestions or comments, remember to trust yourself.
 You know what is best for your child.

 Should things not go as planned, have a backup plan.
 Remember that the most important thing is that your child should have a positive holiday experience even if that means cutting the length of the visit or even not visiting family at all.

 However the holidays go for your family this year, they don’t last forever.
 Everyone will get back to a familiar routine soon enough!
 What strategies for success do you use during the holidays?
 Share them in the comments, on our social media or at email@example.com!

 This post was originally posted on 11/03/2014 by .
 It was updated for accuracy and comprehensiveness on 11/14/2021.